AnshMittal1811/VideoDecodingusingGPU/README.md

 This repository emphaasizes my brief exposure with FFMPEG.
 Here, I have gone through the process of how I compiled my FFMPEG on Windows system.
 This repo also deals with Transcoding, Decoding and Encoding of the video on the NVIDIA hardware accelerator.

+## Prerequisites
+FFmpeg with NVIDIA GPU acceleration is supported on all Windows platforms, with compilation through Microsoft Visual Studio 2013 SP2 and above, and MinGW.

 ## Steps to compile the FFMPEG module for Windows
 Here, I mention the prerequisites to install and compile FFMPEG to your system for Windows.
 The following are the steps for the installation and compilation of FFMPEG.